Nikolay-Lysenko/pymixer/README.md

 ## Overview

-It is a library designed to mix input MIDI and/or WAV files into output WAV file.
+It is a library for mixing input MIDI and/or WAV files into output WAV files.
 The library can convert MIDI inputs to WAV with [[Sine]thesizer](https://github.com/Nikolay-Lysenko/sinethesizer) and [FluidSynth](https://github.com/FluidSynth/fluidsynth).

 To study utilities from the library, one can read their docstring from the source code.
 These docstrings are informative enough.